-Rosemary is a Mediterranean perennial herb that is found growing in what we would consider almost hostile conditions.
+Rosemary is a Mediterranean perennial herb that grows in what we would consider almost hostile conditions.

 Poor soil quality, not a lot of water or nutrition can be tolerated as long as the soil drains well.

-So if you are only planning on getting one thing right make sure to focus on using well-draining soil.
+So if you are only planning on getting one thing right, use well-draining soil.
 Rosemary will not survive if the roots sit in wet soil.
-The plant will suffer root rot and it is nearly impossible to bring the plant back to life.
+The plant will suffer root rot, making it nearly impossible to bring it back to life.

-Start with good quality potting soil and then add drain improving material and substances.
-I also always add drain-improving materials like LECA pellets or coarse sand to the very bottom of my pots.
+Start with good quality potting soil and then add drain-improving material and substances.

 If you are planting your rosemary outdoors, raised garden beds can help improve drainage.